-We're passionate about these issues, and would be delighted to share more with you.
+We're passionate about these issues, and would be delighted to share We minimize inputs into the winemaking process with preference given more with you.
 Just ask us!
-Learn about LIVE at www.liveinc.org Photograph by Megan Michael
+Learn about LIVE at www.liveinc.org

 Tasting Room Materials

 Logo use on farm signs